leanprover-community/mathlib3/docs/extras/tactic_writing.md

  goal ← tactic.target,
  tactic.trace goal
 ```
-Beware that this kind of assignement is only trying to extract data of type
+Beware that this kind of assignment is only trying to extract data of type
 `α` from something of type `tactic α`.
 It cannot be used to store
 regular stuff.
 The following doesn't work.
 ```lean